-Just a few kilometers from Krakow, nestled in the picturesque scenery of the Polish countryside, is the small village of Tyniec, famous for being the site of an ancient Benedictine monastery, built on a hill overlooking the Vistula River.
+Tyniec Abbey lies in the small village of Tyniec, nestled in the picturesque scenery of the Polish countryside just a few kilometers from Krakow.
+It is renowned for being the site of an ancient Benedictine monastery, which was built on a hill, offering a breathtaking view of the Vistula River.

-Tyniec Abbey was founded in the 11th century by King Casimir the Restorer.
-The monastery looks like a military fortress and stands on a promontory on the banks of the Vistula River, between limestone hills and the beautiful nature reserve of Skolczanka.
+Founded in the 11th century by King Casimir the Restorer, the Tyniec Abbey boasts a unique architectural style resembling a military fortress.
+It proudly stands on a promontory, gracefully situated along the banks of the Vistula River, surrounded by limestone hills and the stunning nature reserve of Skolczanka.

 What you can find in this guide to Tyniec Abbey: